 Where can a Ph.D. in rehabilitation science lead you?

 80% of our rehabilitation science program graduates land on faculty positions whether in the US or abroad.
 The majority of the others pursue post-doctoral research opportunities.

-The Board of Directors of the American Council of Academic Physical Therapy (ACAPT) has recently recognized that the is “a nationwide shortage of qualified faculty, with an average of 1-2 open faculty positions per program.
-Furthermore, accreditation requirements stipulate that at least 50% of program faculty must have a PhD or equivalent academic doctoral-degree, and all full-time faculty are required to have a defined scholarly agenda, including clinical or non-tenure track faculty.
-The result is that the demand for PT faculty with the necessary qualifications has outpaced the supply of qualified individuals.”
+The board of directors of the American Council of Academic Physical Therapy recently recognized there is “a nationwide shortage of qualified faculty, with an average of 1-2 open faculty positions per program.
+Furthermore, accreditation requirements stipulate that at least 50% of program faculty must have a Ph.D. or equivalent academic doctoral-degree, and all full-time faculty are required to have a defined scholarly agenda, including clinical or non-tenure track faculty.
+The result is that the demand for physical therapy faculty with the necessary qualifications has outpaced the supply of qualified individuals.”